“The Complete Ritual”

 Honor the Sacred

 The ritual begins by inviting in Spirit and connecting to the Divine Source through an altar.
-For Ibada Kamili, anything can be an altar, be it a personal shrine, a single sacred item, or even your own body.
-Consecration of the ritual is marked by blessing the space with a spoken affirmation, prayerful invocation, and inner intention, along with an action such as lighting a candle, ringing a bell, burning herbs or incense, etc.
+For Ibada Kamili, anything can be an altar: a personal shrine, a single sacred item, or even our own body.
+Consecration of the ritual is marked by blessing the space with a prayerful affirmation, along with an action such as lighting a candle, ringing a bell, burning herbs or incense, etc. It is here that we also set our inner intention and make a soulful offering to Spirit.

 Center the Breath

-After your altar space is prepared, the next step is to come to stillness and concentrate on your breath, which embodies your vital life force.
-Conscious deep breathing relaxes the body, calms the emotions, clears the mind, and opens the spirit.
-This brings you to a state of inner peace and keeps you in the present moment.
+To heighten connection to Spirit, ancestors, and our own sacred being, we deepen our breath and slow our inhales and exhales.
+Conscious deep breathing relaxes our body, calms our emotions, clears our mind, and opens our spirit.
+This brings us to a state of inner peace and keeps us in the present with Spirit.
 Centering the breath is essential in Ibada Kamili, as the breath guides the flow of both inner energy and outer motion.

 Freedom of Motion